 Before we dive into talking about what I like and don’t like about each program, I want to briefly discuss pricing.

+Starting with Duolingo, they are best known for their free version.
+Their basic plan is free.
+You just download the app, make a profile, and start doing lessons.
 Obviously though, there are some drawbacks with the free version, such as limited daily mistakes, tons of ads, and limitations around navigating new and old lessons.
-Therefore, if you want to upgrade to remove those issues, you can sign up for Super Duolingo, their premium version.
+If you want to upgrade to remove those issues, you can sign up for Super Duolingo, their premium version.

 Why Babbel Is Better Than Duolingo

-Lessons Are More Comprehensive
+Lessons Are Deeper

 Helpful Grammar Explanations